kbastamow/Project-Online-Shop-Backend-MySQL-Sequelize/README.md

 Extras that I added:

 - [x]  Extra endpoints to visualise data in different ways to consolidate the use of *inlude*, *through*, column aliases
-- [x]  An endpoint for an admin to approve of reviews before their publication
 - [x] Front.
 A single page application as the user interface.